 Instructions

-- Stir in the 1 ½ tablespoons chopped vegan dark chocolate and whisk until melted.
+- Add the chocolate: Over medium-low heat, stir in 1 ½ tablespoons chopped vegan dark chocolate (65 to 70% cacao) and whisk until melted.
 Taste the hot chocolate and adjust flavorings as needed.
 Not sweet enough?
 Stir in the additional 1 tablespoon of sugar.
 Not chocolatey enough?
 Stir in additional cocoa powder or chopped chocolate.Note: Salt really brings out the chocolate flavors, so if you feel the hot chocolate needs something extra, try adding another pinch.

 Notes